screwdriver-cd/guide/docs/user-guide/configuration/externalConfig.md

 This feature allows easier management of multiple repositories with the same workflow.

+> Please note that a repository can only be added as a child if there are no pipelines already configured for the repository.

 ## Configure external config in parent pipeline
 In your parent repository's `screwdriver.yaml`, you can define child pipelines with the keyword `childPipelines`.
 Screwdriver will create or delete child pipelines on your behalf based on the listed `scmUrls`.
 Please make sure you have **admin** access in each child repository in order to manage child pipelines through this feature.